 Today there are no important statistics for the euro area, but the euro's growth may be limited by the report from the German IFO institute on the indicator of the business environment for October this year.
 Weak indicators, which are predicted by economists, are unlikely to allow the bulls to rise above the weekly resistance of 1.1666.
 In order to count on further recovery of EUR/USD, it is necessary to break above 1.1666.
 Only a consolidation in this range, as well as its reverse test from top to bottom, can create a signal to buy the euro, which will allow us to see the continuation of the upward trend with the prospect of recovery in the 1.1691 and 1.1713 areas, where I recommend taking profits.
 The next target will still be the area of 1.1742.
 In case of maintaining pressure on the pair, an equally important task is to protect the middle border of the horizontal channel at 1.1643, where the moving averages, playing on their side, pass.
 Forming a false breakout there creates a good entry point into long positions.
 If the bulls are not active at this level, I advise you to postpone long positions to the 1.1618 area, which is the lower border of the horizontal channel.
 It is best to buy the pair immediately on a rebound from the 1.1593 low and only counting on 15-20 correction points at once.

 To open short positions on EUR/USD, you need:

-Trading is carried out in the area of 30 and 50 moving averages, which indicates the possibility of an upward correction in the euro.
+Trading is carried out above the 30 and 50 day moving averages, which indicates an attempt by the bulls to resume the growth of the market.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.